stellio-hub/stellio-docs/docs/admin/upgrading_to_2.16.0.md

 * Update the PostgreSQL image name to `stellio/stellio-timescale-postgis:14-2.16.0-3.3` in docker-compose.yml

-* Stop the temporary Timescale container, restart the Stellio services and check in the logs that everything works fine
+* Stop and remove the temporary Timescale container

 ```sh
 docker stop timescaledb-2.16.0